What compensation is

 Recoverable amounts after your claim is finalised

-Compensation information is needed to create your plan
+We need compensation information to create your plan

 The NDIS rules say we can’t fund supports that are already funded by another service, including by a compensation payment.